tygerbytes/runby-pace/README.md

  recent 5K time was 20 minutes, and you're supposed to run a "long run", you find your most recent 5K time in the Long Run table, and it tells you that you should try to maintain a pace of 5:30-6:19 minutes per kilometer.

 So this is great, but a little tedious.
-Runby-pace automates this whole process by calculating all of the paces for you.
+RunbyPace automates this whole process by calculating all of the paces for you.
  All you need is your current 5K time and some Ruby, and you're off running at just the right pace.

 Note that this project is currently being developed, so the gem doesn't even exist yet.
 Coming soon!